MRPERFECT0603/SmartInbox/README.md

 ### Email Processing and Analysis

 - **Node.js Service**: The Node.js service retrieves emails from Kafka and forwards them to the analyzer service.
-- **Analyzer Service**: Utilizes Google NLP models to analyze the content of each email, categorizing it into predefined labels such as "Interested," "Not Interested," and "More Information."
+- **Analyzer Service**: Utilizes Llama models to analyze the content of each email, categorizing it into predefined labels such as "Interested," "Not Interested," and "More Information."
-- **BullMQ**: Manages task scheduling and queuing for both the processing and response phases, ensuring efficient and scalable operations.
+- **RabbitMQ**: Manages task scheduling and queuing for both the processing and response phases, ensuring efficient and scalable operations.

 ### Automated Email Response